 “Even though we’re so far away, it’s still one connected street,” says Steve Lane, the owner of Jackflashsigns, one of the northernmost businesses at the northernmost nub of Yonge, in Holland Landing, Ont., where Simcoe’s original Yonge Street ended.
-Lane has lived along Yonge for decades—in Thornhill near Steeles, and just north of Finch, right by where the incident happened.
-And even though he now lives almost 40 km away, it’s as if it happened just a few doors down.
+Lane has lived his life all along Yonge for decades—in Thornhill near Steeles, and just north of Finch, right by where the incident happened.
+And even though he now lives almost 40 km away, it feels as if it happened just a few doors down.
 “It’s still part of my neighbourhood, and part of my life.
 It is shocking to know this happened on your street, really, even though we’re way up north now.”

-It’s been host to parades for World Series and Stanley Cup champions; it’s where, as F.R.
+It’s played host to parades for World Series victors and Stanley Cup champions; it’s where, as F.R.
 Berchem wrote in The Yonge Street Story, 1793-1860, bands of children went to wave flags and throw talcum powder in the air when the news broke that the First World War was over.
 Yonge fattens and contracts along its journey: It’s a county road, a six-lane highway, a main street and, for one city block, the Route of Heroes for slain Canadian soldiers.
 And even though it’s not, as legend would hold, the world’s longest road—a title that now belongs to the Pan-American Highway and which, even when it was held by Toronto in the Guinness Book of World Records, was dubious, since it was only true if the Yonge name was appended to Highway 11—it remains a long path, at least 50 km, with a mythical aura.
 Indeed, experts still don’t even agree where it ends—in Barrie, or in Queensville, or in Rainy River.
-And it cleaves through so much of the province that drivers get a look at most of Ontario’s essential landscapes: dirt-road farmland, maple-and-birch woods, sleepy bedroom communities, brutalist beige plazas with sprawling lots, jam-packed highways, suburban commuter neighbourhoods, karaoke bars and restaurants opened by immigrant families, flashy retail meccas, glass-and-steel condo confections.
+And it cleaves through so much of the province that drivers get a look at most of Ontario’s essential landscapes: dirt-road farmland, maple-and-birch woods, sleepy bedroom communities, brutalist beige plazas with sprawling lots, jam-packed highways, suburban commuter neighbourhoods, karaoke bars and restaurants opened by immigrant families, gleaming corporate towers, urine-splashed head-shop crannies for the downtrodden, flashy retail meccas, glass-and-steel condo confections.

 That’s long been the relationship between Toronto and its main arterial route.
-Whatever Toronto has wanted to be, Yonge Street has served as more than merely its vein—it’s also its mirror.
+Whatever Toronto has wanted to be, Yonge Street has served as more than merely its vein: it’s also its mirror.

 When the city rose up against Upper Canada’s British colonial government, Yonge Street was the hub of the revolt; Mackenzie’s Rebellion, which would go on to spur the British North America Act which created the Province of Canada, was fomented in a tavern owned by John Montgomery, who ran two pubs on Yonge alone.
 Indeed, when Toronto was seen as a tavern town in the 1800s, Yonge Street had the most of any street in Upper Canada, making it a destination for stagecoaches.